Fire Safety: Reducing the Sources of Ignition and Fuel

 • Rules must be set and adhered to for the location and disposal of rubbish and skips

-Please remember that the list above is a (comparatively!) brief interpretation of the JCoP.
-For full information, please refer to the full documents, using the links below:
+Please remember that our above information on Ignition Sources and fuel risks provides a (comparatively!) brief interpretation of the JCoP.
+Please refer to the complete documents using the links below for comprehensive information:

 JCoP 9th Edition: Fire Prevention on Construction Sites